oras-project/oras/docs/config.md

 ## Docker Behaviors

 The config used by `oras` is not a real config.
-Therefore, the pushed image cannot be recognized and pulled by `docker` as expected.
+Therefore, the pushed image cannot be recognized or pulled by `docker` as expected.
 In this section, docker behaviors are shown given various configs.

 ### Empty Config File